petrpoulik1492/homelab-cluster/README.md

 What is it going to look like on hardware side once finished:

-Control Plane: Raspberry Pi (This is great mainly in cost effeciency)
+Control Plane: One or Two Raspberry Pi (This is great mainly in cost effeciency)

 Two nodes: Dell OptiPlex 7050 Mini PC (This where all the magic happens)